pontakornth/kubernetes-deployment-assignment/README.md

 ## Usage

-- `/` endpoint displays "Hello, World" message
+- `/video` endpoint streams a funny Big Buck Bunny video.
 - `/goodbye` endpoint crashes the program and exits with status 1